fenghuiyu/academic-kickstart/content/home/publications.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Recent Publications"
+title = "Papers"
-subtitle = ""
+subtitle = "Journal Articles"

 # Order that this section will appear in.
-weight = 20
+weight = 3

 # Number of publications to list.
 count = 10